Muskankapoor07/BookStore_backend/README.md

 Email services are used for functionality such as:

-- Account verification
+* Account verification
-- Forgot password
+* Forgot password
-- Password recovery
+* Password recovery

+RabbitMQ can be used to process email-related events asynchronously.

 ---